Training Programme Evaluation

 - the training manager

 Each has their own responsibilities, which are detailed next.

-- Awareness of the need and value of training to the organization.
+- Awareness of the need and value of training to the organisation.

 - The necessity of involving the Training Manager (or equivalent) in senior management meetings where decisions are made about future changes when training will be essential.

 - Knowledge of and support of training plans.